 ABOUT SCMHRD

 SCMHRD, established in 1993, is a premier institute honing world-class leaders and entrepreneurs.
-It features in the elite list of B-Schools to have been accredited by the Association to Advance Collegiate Schools of Business (AACSB).
-The elite brotherhood has only a score of B-Schools from India and a mere 5% of the total B-Schools across the world.
-SCMHRD's MBA program is ranked 5th best private B-Schools by the Indian Institutional Ranking Framework (IIRF) 2024 and accredited by the National Board of Accreditation.
+It features in the elite list of B-Schools to have been accredited by the Association to Advance Collegiate Schools of Business (AACSB) The elite brotherhood has only a score of B-Schools from India and a mere 5% of the total B-Schools across the world.
+SCMHRD's MBA program, accredited by National Board of Accreditation is ranked among top 100 Master in Management Programs globally by Financial Times, 2024.
+It is ranked 4th best private B-Schools Program by the Indian Institutional Ranking Framework (IIRF) 2025 and MBA-Executive program is ranked 7th best part-time program in India.
 SCMHRD specializes in producing talented management graduates in the fields of Human Resources, Marketing, Finance, Operations, Infrastructure Development and Management, and Business Analytics.
 The program delivery is supported by a robust curriculum featuring experiential learning opportunities to equip the students with the applied orientation of thoughts into action in the real world.
 SCMHRD prides itself on being a part of the prestigious Symbiosis International (Deemed University).
-The QS World University Ranking 2024 has ranked Symbiosis International (Deemed University) between 641-650 in the World, 2nd best Private University in India, and the best in India in Employee Reputation.
+The QS World University Ranking 2025 has ranked Symbiosis International (Deemed University) 216 in Asia, 42nd in Southern Asia, and 23rd in India.

 The research-focused approach of SCMHRD enables bringing into focus the pertinent areas in the management domain.
-SCMHRD believes in research that is not only publishable but also thought-provoking and impactful.
-In its fifth year of S-TEAM 2024, SCMHRD in collaboration with EM Normandie B-School France hopes to provide an enriching and insightful experience to all its participants.
+SCMHRD believes in research that is not only publishable but also thought- provoking and impactful.
+In its sixth year of S-TEAM 2025, SCMHRD in collaboration with EM Normandie B-School France hopes to provide an enriching and insightful experience to all its participants.

 About EM Normandie Business School: